DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: Introduction

+Although promising, the reach of DMA offloads has so far been limited to bandwidth-bound scenarios only (10s of MB to GB transfer sizes) as we depict in Figure~\ref{fig:overview}.
+In the figure, we compare the performance of all-gather ML communication collective when offloaded to DMA engines to that of using state-of-the-art RCCL library~\cite{rccl} which harnesses GPU compute cores or units (CUs).
+As depicted, for latency-bound scenarios (KB to low MB), DMA collectives considerably lag behind existing collectives libraries (up to 7$\times$ slower).
+It is this performance gap that prevents DMA offloads from being used broadly in a variety of ML use cases such as context caching~\cite{xie2025strata}, fine-grain computation/communication offloads~\cite{async-tp}, and more.

-To tease out the reasons for this performance gap, we carefully instrument GPU software stack to provide a detailed benchmarking of latency composition of a single DMA transfer.
-Since a ML collective is comprised of multiple DMA transfers, a detailed latency composition of a single DMA transfer provides useful insights into optimizations necessary for performant DMA collectives.
-This detailed benchmarking demonstrates that DMA command scheduling and synchronization times can be as high as 60\% of the total transfer time.
+In this work we aim to break this barrier and expand the reach of DMA communication offloads to even latency-bound regions (KB to low MB).
+To do so, we first tease out the reasons for the DMA performance gap by carefully instrumenting the GPU software stack to provide a detailed benchmarking of the latency composition of a single DMA offload.
+This detailed benchmarking demonstrates that for latency-bound sizes, DMA command creation, scheduling, and synchronization can be as high as 60\% of the total transfer time.

-To tackle this performance gap, we next identify interesting DMA architecture capabilities, hitherto untapped, that help address the command scheduling and synchronization costs associated with DMA transfers.
-Specifically, while existing DMA collectives harness only the vanilla \textit{copy} DMA command which copies data from single source address to destination address, we harness two novel DMA commands (\textit{broadcast} and \textit{swap}).
-As these commands express multiple copy operations with single command, using them lowers the total number of DMA commands necessary for a ML collective and directly addresses DMA command scheduling overheads.
-Second, while commercial GPUs employ multiple DMA engines and using multiple engines for a single collective allows increased parallelism, it also leads to increased synchronization costs.
-We observe here that, we can harness the ability of DMA engines to efficiently overlap execution of series of DMA transfers (\textit{back-to-back copy}) to lower DMA engines employed and thus lower synchronization costs.
-Finally, we also demonstrate the efficacy of \textit{prelaunch}, that is, scheduling of DMA commands off the critical path in closing the performance gap of DMA collectives.
+Next, to directly tackle these overheads, we identify hitherto untapped features available in the state-of-the-art AMD Instinct\textsuperscript{\texttrademark} MI300X GPUs that make DMA communication offloads competitive even for latency-bound regions.
+That is, while existing DMA offload solutions harness only the vanilla \textit{copy} DMA commands which copy data from a single source address to a single destination address, we harness two novel DMA commands (\textit{broadcast} and \textit{swap}).
+As these commands express multiple copy operations with a single command, using them reduces the total number of DMA commands necessary and directly addresses DMA command creation and scheduling overheads.
+Second, while commercial GPUs consist of multiple DMA engines and employing multiple engines allows increased parallelism, it also leads to increased synchronization costs.
+We observe that we can harness the ability of DMA engines to efficiently overlap execution of a series of DMA transfers (\textit{back-to-back copy}) to lower DMA engines employed and thus lower synchronization costs.
+Finally, we also demonstrate the efficacy of \textit{prelaunch}, which allows scheduling of DMA commands off the critical path by triggering them via memory writes.
+Figure~\ref{fig:overview} shows how targeted usage of these features stands to close the performance gap of DMA offloads across a spectrum of latency-bound sizes.